ssvlabs/based-applications/doc/bAppOnBoarding.md

    bytes calldata data
 )
 ```
-- `tokens`: List of tokens to obligate to the bApp.
+- `tokens`: List of tokens to obligate to the bApp;

 - `obligationPercentages`: The proportion of each token's balance to commit to the bApp.
 Though it's encoded as a uint32, its first two digits represent decimal places of a percentage value.
-For example, a stored value of 5000 corresponds to 50.00%.
+For example, a stored value of 5000 corresponds to 50.00%;

 - `data`: An extra optional field for off-chain information required by the bApp for participation.

 For example, if `tokens = [SSV]` and `obligationPercentages = [50%]`, then 50% of the strategy's `SSV` balance will be obligated to the bApp.

 The strategy’s owner can later update its obligations by modifying existing ones or adding a new token obligation.
-Obligations can be increased instantly ([`fastUpdateObligation`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F7)), but decreasing obligations requires a timelock ([`proposeUpdateObligation`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F17) → [`finalizeUpdateObligation`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F11)) to ensure slashable capital can’t be pulled out instantly.
+Changing obligations requires a timelock `proposeUpdateObligation` → `finalizeUpdateObligation` to ensure slashable capital can’t be pulled out instantly.

-### 2.2 Strategy's Funds
+**2.2)** Strategy's Funds

 To compose their balances, strategies:

-1. receive ERC20 (or ETH) via [**deposits**](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F5) from accounts.
+1. receive ERC20 (or ETH) via **deposits** (`depositERC20`, `depositETH`) from accounts;

 2. inherit the non-slashable validator balance from its owner account.
-Accounts [**delegate**](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F4) validator balances between themselves, and the strategy inherits all balances delegated to its owner.
+Accounts **delegate** (`delegateBalance`) validator balances between themselves, and the strategy inherits all balances delegated to its owner.

-If a token is allocated to a bApp ([`usedTokens[strategyId][token] != 0`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#readProxyContract#F22)), accounts need to propose a withdrawal and wait a timelock before finalizing it, ensuring the slashable collateral cannot be removed instantly.
+Accounts need to propose a withdrawal and wait a timelock before finalizing it, ensuring the slashable collateral cannot be removed instantly.

-## 3. Participant Weight
+## 3. :moyai: Participant Weight

 bApp clients track the weight of each participant in the bApp.
 For that, clients will:

-1. **Gather Obligated Balances**: First, for each token used by the bApp, it should get the obligated balance from each strategy.
+**3.1)** **Gather Obligated Balances**: First, for each token used by the bApp, it should get the obligated balance from each strategy.
 ```go
 ObligatedBalance mapping(Token -> Strategy -> Amount)
 ```
-2. **Sum Obligations**: From `ObligatedBalance`, it can sum all obligations and compute the total amount obligated to the bApp by all strategies.
+**3.2)** **Sum Obligations**: From `ObligatedBalance`, it can sum all obligations and compute the total amount obligated to the bApp by all strategies.
 ```go
 TotalBAppBalance mapping(Token -> Amount)
 ```
-3. **Calculate Risk**: For each token, it should get the risk (token-over usage) of each strategy.
+**3.3)** **Calculate Risk**: For each token, it should get the risk (token-over usage) of each strategy.
 ```go
 Risk mapping(Token -> Strategy -> Float)
 ```
-4. **Compute Risk-Aware Weights**: With this information, it can compute the weight of a participant for a certain token by
+**3.4)** **Compute Risk-Aware Weights**: With this information, it can compute the weight of a participant for a certain token by

 $$W_{\text{strategy, token}} = c_{\text{token}} \times \frac{ObligatedBalance[\text{token}][\text{strategy}]}{TotalBAppBalance[\text{token}]} e^{-\beta_{\text{token}} \times max(1, Risk[\text{token}][\text{strategy}])}$$